unclezap/ruby-project-guidelines-seattle-web-012720/README.md

 U (fourth row, leftmost card)   I (fourth row, second leftmost card)   O (fourth row, second rightmost card)  P (fourth row, rightmost card)

 Gameplay can be exited at any time by typing in "exit" and pressing return.
+Selecting option 5.
+Quickrun from the startup menu will allow a player to resume their game.

 Other functions:
 ==============================